hypermedia-app/hypermedia.app/guides/hydra-box/getting-started.md

 +<api#Entrypoint> a hydra:Class ;
 +  hydra:title "The root of the API" ;
-+  hydra:descripton "Request this to start navigating the API" ;
++  hydra:description "Request this to start navigating the API" ;
 +  hydra:supportedOperation [
-+  a hydra:SupportedOperation ;
++  a hydra:SupportedOperation, hydra-box:View ;
 +    hydra:title "Get the entrypoint resource" ;
 +    hydra:method "GET"
 +  ]